14-year-old shot and killed in Pharr; police search for teen suspect

 Police are withholding the boy’s identity at this time.

 The suspect was identified as 16-year-old Jose Avalos, who remains at large.
-He is described as being between 5 feet, 4 inches and 5 feet, 7 inches tall, 120 to 145 pounds, and wearing a red T-shirt and red shorts.
+He is described as being 5 feet, 6 inches, 115 pounds, with black hair and brown eyes.
+He was last seen wearing a red T-shirt and red shorts.

 Avalos is believed to be armed with a handgun.